Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 ## Prerequisites

-This a list of things you'll need to have a copy of the `pipeline` notebook up-and-running on your local machine:
+This a list of things you'll need to have this project up-and-running on your local machine:

 •Python 3.x
 •pandas